 gay red top.
 This outraged some who construed it as a slur against the homosexual community.
 Key later defended himself, stating that he used the word

-weirdrather than as a deliberate offence; although the Oxford Dictionary only notes its use in this manner to mean
+weirdrather than as a deliberate offence; the Oxford English Dictionary notes its use in this manner to mean

 foolish, stupid, or unimpressive.